Abdallah97/iframe-micro-frontend/README.md

 1. Install the necessary packages for each application:

-    - Navigate to the each directory and run `npm install` inside each project, `angular-body`, `react-header` and `react-footer`.
+    - You can run `npm run install-apps` or navigate to the each directory (`angular-body`, `react-header`, `react-footer`) and run `npm install`.
 2. Start each application:

+- You can serve each one:
-    - For `angular-body`, navigate to the directory and run `ng serve`.
-This will start the application on `localhost:3001`, which serves as the body.
+    - For `angular-body`, navigate to the directory and run `npm start`.
+      This will start the application
+      on `localhost:3001`, which serves as the body.
     - For `react-header`, navigate to the directory and run `npm start`.
-This will start the application on `localhost:3002`, which serves as the header.
+      This will start the application
+      on `localhost:3002`, which serves as the header.
     - For `react-footer`, navigate to the directory and run `npm start`.
-This will start the application on `localhost:3003`, which serves as the footer.
+      This will start the application
+      on `localhost:3003`, which serves as the footer.

+- Or you can server each application with these commands: `serve-angular-body`, `serve-react-header`, `serve-react-footer`

 3. Once all three applications are running, you can open the `app-container.html` file in your browser to see the micro frontends in action.